EstherSlabbert/tech230_AWS/automation.md

 #!/bin/bash

 # Runs app
-# Stops and deletes app proccesses if already running so only one thing is using the port
+# Stops app proccesses if already running so only one thing is using the port
-pm2 delete all # all as pm2 is only running app
+pm2 stop all

 # seeds database
 node ~/app/seeds/seed.js